zeidoo/tutorial-bean-flink-kubernetes-pojo/README.md

 * We can use Google's Jib plugin to create a slim jar.
 I recommend you read [this article](https://phauer.com/2019/no-fat-jar-in-docker-image/) on why this is a good idea.
 There are a few caveats.
 * Flink expects all the jar and dependencies to be in `/opt/flink/lib/`.
 Jib puts everything in `/app`.

-We can change this behavior using ` <appRoot>/opt/flink/lib/app</appRoot>`.
+    * We can change this behavior using ` <appRoot>/opt/flink/lib/app</appRoot>`.
 Now our code and all the dependencies will be in the java classpath Flink starts with.
+However, sometimes this will cause conflicts between Flink's dependencies and your app, for example when using Apache Beam.

+    * The other way, which I prefer, is using `kubernetes.container-start-command-template` arg.
+For example, setting it to something like
+      this: `-Dkubernetes.container-start-command-template="%java% %classpath%:/app/libs/* %jvmmem% %jvmopts% %logging% %class% %args%"`
+      , where /app/libs/* is where jib puts our application's dependencies.
+This seems to play nice with Apache Beam's dependencies.

-Note that I did try the -C (--classpath) parameter to the Flink CLI, it didn't work for me.
+    * Note that I did try the -C (--classpath) parameter to the Flink CLI, it didn't work for me.
 * Jib normally does not package your code into a jar.
 Instead, it uses the -cp parameter to give java the entry point,
   eg: ` -cp, /opt/flink/lib/app/classpath/*:/opt/flink/lib/app/libs/*, org.aihistorian.Pipeline`.
 Flink expects a jar.
   Adding `<packaging>jar</packaging>` to our pom will make them both happy.